 The UWI Solution

-Working alongside current processes, the UWI Label offers an innovative and accurate solution.
-This smart label allows you to determine at a glance whether products are still safe or need to be replaced.
+Working alongside current processes, the UWI Timer offers an innovative and accurate solution.
+This visual timer allows you to determine at a glance whether products are still safe or need to be replaced.

 |Tailor made||Various elements are customized to suit: artwork, label size, timeframe, etc. As a small company, our advantage stems from our flexibility, speed and tight control over the entire process from design to manufacture.|